YangYunjia/floGen/readme.md

 |`data_base` | `str` | **Default:** `'\data'` <br/> the folder path of `data.npy` and `index.npy`
 |`channel_take` | `List` | **Default:** `None` <br/> if not None, the assigned channels will be used for training, while the others are left

-### Several useful functions of `ConditionalDataset`
+### Several useful functions of `ConditionDataset`

-During training, the `ConditionalDataset` act like the origin `Dataset` in Pytorch.
+During training, the `ConditionDataset` act like the origin `Dataset` in Pytorch.
 There are several extra functions you may interested in for post-process or other circumstances:

 **`get_series`**